-What to Do When Your Partner Doesn't Want to Talk About ED
+How to Help a Partner Who Refuses to Talk About ED

 If this is the first time your partner is experiencing erectile dysfunction (ED), he's likely panicky or anxious.
 If this is a regular occurrence, he's probably frustrated or maybe worried that something is wrong with his health.
 Regardless of reaction, your instinct may be to talk about it.
-It's possible, though, that he shuts you down and leaves you wondering how you're going to get over this hurdle.
+It's possible, though, that refuses, leaving you wondering how you're going to get over this hurdle.

 Navigating an ED occurrence and the conversations after your partner experiences it can be tricky, but providing the appropriate comfort and support can make a big difference in remedying the problem.